nevdelap/ned/README.md

 ***Why don't the tests pass in Git Bash?***

 Git Bash does not support colored output using ansi_term.
+Run the tests in cmd.exe.

 # Machine Setup To Build Ned